-Our research combines the themes of Culture (for example: architectural humanities, history, theory, and urbanism) and Tectonics (experimental structures, materials and digital fabrication including augmented reality and practice-led research).
+Our research combines the two themes of culture (architectural humanities, history, theory, design and urbanism), and tectonics (experimental structures, materials and digital fabrication).

-Our research has been applied to designing exhibition spaces (including the Dinosaurs of China exhibition at Wollaton Hall and two museums in China), analysing historical architecture (such as Lincoln Cathedral), and the design of novel structures (through Knowledge Transfer Partnerships and consultancies).
+Projects span a range of scales and contexts, from individual components of buildings at a local level, through to large scale planning and management of landscapes and cities internationally.
+Our research has been applied to designing exhibition spaces (including the Dinosaurs of China exhibition at Wollaton Hall in2017 and two museums currently under constructionin China), analysing historical architecture (such as Lincoln Cathedral), and the design of novel lightweight and deployable structures (through Knowledge Transfer Partnerships and consultancies).

 View our video to find out about life in the ACT research group.

 Dr Jonathan Hale talking about the Architecture, Culture and Tectontics Research Group and student facilities within the department.